• Skip to primary navigation

 1 large egg, 1 egg yolk, 1 teaspoon vanilla extract

 • Fold in flour, baking soda, and salt with a rubber spatula until just combined.
+The dough will look soft and slightly sticky after mixing.

 • Scoop the cookie dough and roll in sugar.
 Place dough balls on the prepared baking sheet with 1-2 inches between each.
 Use a fork to press a crosshatch pattern into the dough.